Farmers' protest: Key Delhi borders stay closed; traffic diverted | NewsBytes

 -

-Further, the entry and exit points between Delhi and Haryana, passing through Singhu, Tikri, Auchandi, Piau Maniyari, Saboli, and Mangesh borders, continue to remain shut.
+Further, the entry and exit points between Delhi and Haryana, passing through Singhu, Tikri, Auchandi, Piau Maniyari, Saboli, and Mangesh borders, have continued to remain shut.

-The Traffic Police has advised motorists to travel through alternative routes like Lampur, Safiabad, Palla, and Singhu School Toll Tax borders.
+The Traffic Police has advised motorists to choose alternative routes such as Lampur, Safiabad, Palla, and Singhu School Toll Tax borders.

-Motorists may choose to travel through longer routes via the Delhi-Gurugram and Delhi-Faridabad borders.
+Commuters may opt to travel through routes via the Delhi-Gurugram and Delhi-Faridabad borders.

 -